-She is an Associated Researcher at the Barcelona Institute of Global Health (ISGlobal) and Adjunct Professor at the University of British Columbia, Canada (at The School of Population and Public Health and at The Department of Forest and Conservation Sciences).
-She is also an Affiliate Researcher at the Faculty of Medicine, Lund University, Sweden, and an Adjunct Scholar at the Faculty of Science, Dalhousie University, Canada.
+She is a Senior Researcher at ISGlobal and an Adjunct professor at the University of British Columbia, Canada (at The School of Population and Public Health and at The Department of Forest and Conservation Sciences).
+In addition, she holds a position as a senior researcher at the European Forest Institute’s Biocities Facility in Rome, Italy.
+She is also an affiliate researcher at the Faculty of Medicine, Lund University, Sweden.

 Her research investigates how urban nature can improve human health, with a particular interest in childhood health and development.
 Her current projects relate to, for example, how prenatal environmental exposures influence birth and later life neurodevelopmental outcomes.
 Ultimately, the goal of her work is to contribute to healthy conditions for both people and ecosystems by increasing our awareness of the importance of nature for everyone.

 Matilda van den Bosch has worked as a consultant for numerous international organizations, including WHO, the UN Environmental Program, and the US Environmental Protection Agency.
 She is the primary editor of the Oxford Textbook of Nature and Public Health, published by the Oxford University Press in 2018.